bgerrissen/grunt-md2pdf/README.md

 ## Important notes:

-- Images are currently not supported.
 - html-to-pdf makes use of a java library, that means you need java installed to use this plugin.

 ## Roadmap:

 - 0.2.0 Title page
-- 0.3.0 Image support (possible switch to phantomjs, but anchors are currently broken in phantomjs)

 ## Dependencies: